What is an Asset-Based Loan?

-Both have their pros and cons.
-You may profit more from one than the other, or you may opt to employ a combination of the two to support your firm.
+Both asset-based and cash flow lending have their pros and cons.
+You may profit more from one than the other or opt to employ a combination of the two to support your firm.

 Cash flow loans have no notion of collateral and rely entirely on the company’s capacity to produce future income.
 The borrower’s credit rating is an essential factor in determining whether or not to provide cash flow-based loans.